smartcontractkit/documentation/docs/Node Operators/node-versions.md

 - `MIN_OUTGOING_CONFIRMATIONS` has been removed and no longer has any effect.
 The [`ETH_FINALITY_DEPTH` environment variable](/docs/configuration-variables/#eth_finality_depth) is now used as the default for `ethtx` confirmations instead.
 You can override this on a per-task basis by setting `minConfirmations` in the task definition.
 For example, `foo [type=ethtx minConfirmations=42 ...]`.

     This setting might have a minor impact on performance for very high throughput chains.
 If you don't care about reporting task status in the UI, set `minConfirmations=0` in your job specs.
-For more details, see the [relevant section of the performance tuning guide](https://www.notion.so/chainlink/EVM-performance-configuration-handbook-a36b9f84dcac4569ba68772aa0c1368c#e9998c2f722540b597301a640f53cfd4).
+For more details, see the [Optimizing EVM Performance](/docs/evm-performance-configuration/#adjusting-minimum-outgoing-confirmations-for-high-throughput-jobs) page.

 ## Changes to v1.4.1